vdoubleu/Rubik-s-Timer/README.md

 # Rubik-s-Timer

+This timer is already old, outdated, and shouldn't even be looked at.
+A newer version of the app can be fonud [here](https://cube-timer-client.herokuapp.com/) and the code for it has been split up into two repositories.
+The client can be found [here](https://github.com/vdoubleu/cube-timer2-client) and the server can be found [here](https://github.com/vdoubleu/cube-timer2-server).

 This is an improved version of my original [slap together timer](https://github.com/vdoubleu/slap-together-timer) and thus follows much the same philosophy.
 I wanted a simple Rubik's Cube timer that had a few features that I could not find anywhere else (without having to pay money).
 Most notably: start and stop using the spacebar, records solve times between sessions, graphing of the times, and multiple profiles for different cube types.
 I maintained all of these same functionalities from the original timer while keeping a simple and clean look.
 Some features such as line of best fit have not been brought over yet but there are plans to do so in the future.

 The front-end is made using ReactJS with some help from Bootstrap.
 Ajax was used to make API calls to a Flask server that takes and records times to a Mongo database.
 Graphing was done using Recharts and should update dynamically.